WGBH-MLA/AAPB2/app/views/exhibits/witnessing-new-mexico/3-sharing-stories.md

   </tbody>
 </table>

-**[¡Colores!
-Authors Enrique Lamadrid and Moises Gonzales](/catalog/cpb-aacip-d3439733e3a)(KNME-TV, Albuquerque, NM, September 7, 2019)**
+**[*¡Colores!*, "Authors Enrique Lamadrid and Moises Gonzales"](/catalog/cpb-aacip-d3439733e3a)(KNME-TV, Albuquerque, NM, September 7, 2019)**

-¡Colores!
-Authors Enrique Lamadrid and Moises Gonzales tells an untold story of slavery, *Nación Genízara: Ethnogenesis, Place, and Identity in New Mexico* expands the understanding of New Mexico’s identity—with Enrique Lamadrid (Author and Distinguished Professor Emeritus of Spanish, The University of New Mexico) and Moises Gonzales (Author and President, Cañón de Carnué Land Grant).
+*¡Colores!*, "Authors Enrique Lamadrid and Moises Gonzales" tells an untold story of slavery, *Nación Genízara: Ethnogenesis, Place, and Identity in New Mexico* expands the understanding of New Mexico’s identity—with Enrique Lamadrid (Author and Distinguished Professor Emeritus of Spanish, The University of New Mexico) and Moises Gonzales (Author and President, Cañón de Carnué Land Grant).

 **[Tomás Atencio](/catalog/cpb-aacip-a5bcc874366)(KUNM, Albuquerque, NM, April 20, 1985)**

 In Espejos de Aztlán, Tomás Atencio discusses "genízaros" in New Mexico and, what he calls, "conciencia genízara."

-**[New Mexico in Focus: Story of the Jews](/catalog/cpb-aacip-b58f6cc0ade?start=101.61&end=1587.7)(KNME-TV, Albuquerque, NM, March 21, 2014)**
+**[*New Mexico in Focus*, "Story of the Jews"](/catalog/cpb-aacip-b58f6cc0ade?start=101.61&end=1587.7)(KNME-TV, Albuquerque, NM, March 21, 2014)**

-New Mexico in Focus: Story of the Jews seeks to understand the once hidden stories of conversos or "crypto-Jews" in New Mexico.
+*New Mexico in Focus*, "Story of the Jews* seeks to understand the once hidden stories of conversos or "crypto-Jews" in New Mexico.

-**[New Mexico in Focus: Kellogg/Women's History Month](/catalog/cpb-aacip-0ad0be6f01c)(KNME-TV, Albuquerque, NM, March 21, 2014)**
+**[*New Mexico in Focus*, "Kellogg/Women's History Month"](/catalog/cpb-aacip-0ad0be6f01c)(KNME-TV, Albuquerque, NM, March 21, 2014)**

-New Mexico in Focus: Kellogg/Women's History Month is a look back at the Spanish Inquisition and the life of Doña Teresa, the Governor’s wife and a target of the Inquisition.
+*New Mexico in Focus*, "Kellogg/Women's History Month" is a look back at the Spanish Inquisition and the life of Doña Teresa, the Governor’s wife and a target of the Inquisition.

 <table class="full-width">
   <tbody>